US employers add 157,000 jobs, jobless rate hits 3.9 pct.

 Yet the trade fights didn't appear to impact hiring last month.
 Manufacturers, among the most directly affected by the import taxes, added 37,000 jobs, the most in seven months.

-Oil and gas drillers nearly doubled their investment in drilling rigs and other structures this spring, helping manufacturers expand.
+Manufacturers have likely benefited from oil and gas drillers nearly doubling their investment in drilling rigs and other structures this spring.
 That's likely boosted factory output of steel pipe and other drilling equipment.
 The new spending follows a 60 percent jump in oil prices in the past year.

+Companies say they are struggling to find workers, with job openings higher than the number of unemployed for the first time in decades.
+Many firms appear to be giving part-time workers longer hours.
+The number of part-time workers who would prefer full-time work has fallen nearly 13 percent in the past year and now stands at 4.6 million.
+That's the fewest in 11 years.

+And the underemployment rate — which includes discouraged workers no longer searching for work, as well as involuntary part-time workers — dropped to 7.5 percent, the lowest in 17 years, from 7.8 percent.

 The economy is projected to grow at about a 3 percent pace for the rest of the year, which would likely mean that growth for all of 2018 would top 3 percent for the first time since 2005.